vscode Plugin for LeetCode

 Note

-This section is optional and is mainly for readers who want to debug their code locally with breakpoints.
+This part is optional, mainly for readers who want to run and debug code with breakpoints on their own computer:

-The code for each problem is essentially a regular code file that can, in theory, be run and debugged locally.
-However, there are a few issues:
+The code for each problem is actually a normal code file, so in theory you can debug and run it locally.
+But there are a few issues:

-To address these issues, I have developed a solution.
-By following the steps below to configure the plugin, you can run LeetCode problem code locally.
+To solve these problems, I created a solution.
+If you follow the steps below, you can run LeetCode problems locally.
 Currently, Java, C++, Python, Golang, and JavaScript are supported.

 Step 1: Clone the Code Template

-I have uploaded a configured project template to Github, which you can clone locally:
+I have uploaded the configured template project to Github.
+You can clone it to your computer:

 git clone https://github.com/labuladong/lc-plugin-template.git

-# For readers in mainland China, you can download from Gitee:
+# If you are in Mainland China, you can download from Gitee:

 "labuladong-leetcode.filePath": {